GeoscienceAustralia/vaws/_sources/ch01_introduction.rst.txt

   Variation in the profile of wind speed with height is captured by the random sampling of a profile from a suite of user-provided profiles.

-- Pressure coefficients for zone and coverage
+- Pressure coefficients for zones and coverages

   Pressure coefficients for different zones of the house surfaces envelope are randomly chosen from a Type III (Weibull) extreme value distribution with specified means for different zones of the house envelope, and specified coefficients of variation for different load effects.

-- Construction level
+- Construction level (or quality)

-  Multiple construction levels can be defined with mean and cov factors which will be used to adjust the mean and cov of distribution of connection strength.
+  Multiple construction levels can be defined with mean and coefficient of variation (CV) factors which will be used to adjust the mean and CV of distribution of connection strength.

 - Strength and dead load